 During surgery the medial and lateral menisci (cartilage) are removed along with any arthritis or joint contractures in the knee.
 Corrections will be made to any deformities noted in the joint and the patella will either be replaced or resurfaced for correct tracking and pain reduction.

 Post-operative complications, as with any major surgery, can include deep vein thrombosis (clots), infection, scarring of the joint tissues, and knee instability.
+Some of these problems can be diagnosed using equipment like a portable ultrasound machine (and you can find more info here about that particular device), treated quickly, and then recovery can begin.
 The medical team and rehabilitation team with assistance of family members are crucial in their role to facilitate a safe, effective, and successful restoration of function.
 Weight bearing, mobility, and ROM are highly encouraged in early recovery as well as monitoring of blood clotting levels and occasionally home therapy range of motion assistance using a CPM (continuous passive motion) machine.

 Knee implants function well 10-15 years with 76.4% of all implant components still surviving at 20 years (Ritter & Meneghini, 2010).
 More than 85% of patients will achieve good success from their TKR when engaged in a good post-surgical rehab program to improve strength, range of motion, and mobility (Williams et al., 2010).